 Q: Don't you think this objectifes women?

-Just the opposite, in fact!
+A: Just the opposite, in fact!
 All of the California Girls Skateboards have been psionically treated to change misogynists into chivalric gentlemen!
 Pretty cool, huh?
 Since our skateboards have the ability to alter the minds of people so easily, we decided to use our superpowers for good instead of evil.

 Q: Aren't these pictures inappropriate for kids skateboards?

-Only parents ask such questions, and we respect their concerns.
+A: Only parents ask such questions, and we respect their concerns.
 However, stop and think about it for a moment - the outfits worn by the girls of California Girls Skateboards can be seen by children, in person, on any public beach in the world!
 The photographs are as tasteful as Tropical Splash Barbie Dolls®, or the annual Sports Illustrated® Swimsuit Issue, or the venerated swimwear competition broadcast on national television for the Miss America pageant.
 The swimsuit pages of the JCPenny Catalog aren't censored and California Girls Skateboards are equally tame.
 Since most skateboarders are underage boys, we make sure kids can own a California Girls Skateboard without offending their parents or common decency.

 After all, as teenage boys, my friends and I always had posters of bikini-clad models wallpapering our bedrooms.
 None of our parents complained.
 My devoutly religious grandmother wasn't thrilled about it (and I remember her giving me a few scornful glares upon seeing them) but, even grandma tolerated my bikini girls.
 And grandpa?
 Heck, he loved them!
 Goodness knows, they were no more risqué than the pinup girls painted on WWII airplanes from his generation.
 (Being a fantasy-geek, most of my bedroom-adorned girls wore chainmail bikinis while straddling dragons... but I digress.)